bibanon/android-development-codex/Devices/Other-Devices/HTC-HD2/HD2-cLK.md

 ## Installing CLK 1.5 Without USB

-> **Note: This method is slightly more prone to bricking, you should only use this method if your USB port is broken.**
+> **Note: You should only use this method if your USB port is broken.
+It's a bit riskier than using the computer for flashing.**

 1. Format SD card.
 2. Download **cLK v 1.5** (The attached `LEOIMG.zip` file)